 Elton Wong

 Elton Wong has over thirty years of real estate development experience and has been a project manager with the Kobayashi Group since 2004.
-His management projects include the mixed-use development with 200 affordable rental units and Juvenile Service Center/Shelter, the 191,000-sq.-ft.
-Kapiolani Medical Center Neonatal Intensive Care Unit and Pediatric Intensive Care Unit Building, and the development of the University of Hawaii Cancer Center, which was completed under budget and 4 months ahead of schedule.
-He has worked on entitlements and design of the King’s Village Waikiki to a new 210-room condo-hotel, and the Renaissance Wailea Beach Resort renovation, 345-room hotel and luxury condominium residences.
+His management projects include the mixed-use development with 200 affordable rental units and Juvenile Service Center/Shelter, the 191,000-sq. ft.
+Kapiʻolani Medical Center Neonatal Intensive Care Unit and Pediatric Intensive Care Unit Building, and the development of the University of Hawaiʻi Cancer Center, which was completed under budget and 4 months ahead of schedule.
+He has worked on entitlements and design of the King’s Village Waikīkī to a new 210-room condo-hotel, and the Renaissance Wailea Beach Resort renovation, 345-room hotel and luxury condominium residences.

 Back to Our Team